AWinterman/awinterman.github.com/_posts/2013-09-15-FileVault-Woes.md

 ---

-So yesterday evening I decided to encrypt my the hard drive on my personal computer, a 13 inch retina macbook pro, using filvault.
-At first it was all hunkydory-- encrypted, wrote down the recovery key someplace secure, and continued working away at my deploy.sh script for my developement environemnt.
+So yesterday evening I decided to encrypt my the hard drive on my personal computer, a 13 inch retina macbook pro, using filevault.
+At first it was all hunkydory-- encrypted, wrote down the recovery key someplace secure, and continued working away at my deploy.sh script for my development environment.

 I'd occasionally had to restart (installed Xcode, for one), and each time I was presented with a snappy login in screen which asked me to decrypt the drive by entering my password.
-Then, suddenly, in the middle of puzzling out why the Comt.
-At first it was all hunkydory-- encrypted, wrote down the recovery key someplace secure, and continued working away at my deploy.sh script for my developement environemnt.
-Then, while I was in the middle of trying to figure out a why installing [Command-T](https://wincent.com/products/command-t) would polute the current working directory with a bunch of `.o` and `.h` files in addition to a Makefile, vim suddenly frose, and I was presented with the dread "Your computer restared because of a problem" message.
+Then, while I was in the middle of trying to figure out a why installing [Command-T](https://wincent.com/products/command-t) would pollute the current working directory with a bunch of `.o` and `.h` files in addition to a Makefile, vim suddenly froze, and I was presented with the dread "Your computer restarted because of a problem" message.
 I anxiously pressed the any key to continue, which seemed like it was going okay until the mac just booted to the [no symbol](http://en.wikipedia.org/wiki/No_symbol) and gear that spun forever.